adambloebaum/ballbase/README.md

   ...
   ```

-## Trackman
+## TrackMan

-This project consists of a suite of Python scripts designed for analyzing and visualizing Trackman baseball pitching data.
+This project consists of a suite of Python scripts designed for analyzing and visualizing TrackMan baseball pitching data.
 Each script serves a unique role in processing the data, generating reports, and creating interactive dashboards.

 ### System Overview